stavalfi/k8test/README.md

 #### Benefits

 - Faster tests - deploying an image is slow. k8test deployments added a scope property to the game:
-  - singletone in cluster (a single resource will be available at most in the cluster),
+  - singleton in cluster (a single resource will be available at most in the cluster),
-  - singletone is all tests-run (in the next test run, there will be new deployment)
+  - singleton is all tests-run (in the next test run, there will be new deployment)
-  - not a singletone (each subscription will create new deployment)
+  - not a singleton (each subscription will create new deployment)
-- [wip] Monitoring tests resources - you can safly stop/cancel/shutdown the tests when/how ever you want and eventually all the resources will be deleted.
+- [wip] Monitoring tests resources - you can safely stop/cancel/shutdown the tests when/how ever you want and eventually all the resources will be deleted.
 - There is no need to learn k8s.
 There are good defaults.

 #### No Surprises